-After the last tasks of fall and before putting them away, it is important to thoroughly clean your tools in order to keep them for a long time, so that they stay effective and also don’t spread diseases in the vegetable patch and in flower beds.
+After the last tasks of fall and before putting them away, it is important to thoroughly clean your tools.
+Maintaining them properly will let them last a lifetime.
+They’ll stay effective and also won’t spread diseases in the vegetable patch and in flower beds.

-If you weren’t able to practice regular maintenance during spring, summer and fall, seize the chance offered by the dormant garden to give your tools a refresher check-up before setting them to rest, as well!
-They’ll be fit for use after the winter hibernation!
+If you weren’t able to practice regular maintenance during spring, summer and fall, seize the chance offered by winter dormancy.
+Give your tools a check-up before setting them to rest, too!
+They’ll be ready for use after the winter hibernation!

-Remove the dirt that stayed stuck on spades, hoes, forks, rakes… Use a quackgrass brush or a painter’s spatula for this.
+Remove caked dirt that’s stuck on spades, hoes, forks, rakes… Use a quackgrass brush or a painter’s spatula for this.
 If there’s a lot of caked mud, soak the tool in water first to soften it, it’ll be easier to brush off.

-Tools that have been used to handle plants might harbor and spread diseases.
+Tools used to handle plants might harbor and spread diseases.
 Disinfect hand pruners, shears… with 90-proof alcohol.
 White vinegar is also a great tool disinfectant, but remember to set the tools to dry out completely before storing them.

-Clean pots, garden boxes and stakes with chlorinated water, rinse and dry.
+Clean empty pots, garden boxes and stakes with chlorinated water.
+Rinse and dry.

-Inspect your equipment to locate and repair whatever might be broken, tighten screws, replace defective latches and handles (wood handles that start splitting can become dangerous).
+Inspect your equipment to locate and repair whatever might be broken.
+Tighten screws and replace or fix defective latches and handles (wood handles that start splitting can become dangerous).

 Run a metal file along the blade of sharp tools.

-Use a sharpening stone to sharpen cutting tools, taking great care to follow the angle of the bevel.
+Use a whetting stone to sharpen cutting tools, taking great care to follow the angle of the bevel.

 Gas-powered tools must be flushed every year.